PharmD Program How to Apply

 Step 4: Interview

 To be considered for admission, applicants must be selected for an interview.
 Qualification for the interview process includes a holistic review of the application and consideration of GPA.
 The GPA is calculated considering all undergraduate coursework taken; science and math coursework is heavily weighted as well as interview scores.
-A rigorous GPA is considered to be a significant indicator in the student's application.
+A rigorous GPA is considered a significant indicator as part of a student's application.
 Invitations will be sent via email beginning approximately 2 weeks in advance of each interview date and until a few days prior to the interview date.

 Step 5: PharmCAS Fall & Spring Academic Updates